K. Siva Reddy

-K Siva Reddy is a Telugu poet from India who won Sahitya Akademi Award in Telugu, 1996 for his Poetry work Mohana-O-Mohana and was awarded the Saraswati Samman in 2018 for his poetry collection Pakkaki Ottigilite.
+K Siva Reddy is an eminent Telugu poet from India who won the Sahitya Akademi Award in Telugu in 1996 for his Poetry work Mohana-O-Mohana and he was also awarded the Saraswati Samman in 2018 for his poetry collection Pakkaki Ottigilite.

 Career

-K. Siva Reddy retired principal of Vivek Vardhini College, Hyderabad and he taught English for thirty-five years there.
+K. Siva Reddy is a retired principal of Vivek Vardhini College in Hyderabad, where he taught English for 35 years there.

 He has translated African and European poems into Telugu.